 3.2.29.
 Characterisations, during your employment at Enterprise Estonia, Enterprise Estonia will collect and process characterisations concerning you, which have been collected from satisfaction surveys, performance and development interviews, in order to provide objective feedback concerning the results of your work.

-3.2.30 With regard to the activities of the International House of Estonia programme, based on the data exchange contract entered into with the Police and Border Guard Board, Tallinn City, Integration Foundation, Estonian Unemployment Fund and Tax and Customs Board (hereinafter Partners), Enterprise Estonia will forward to Partners your personal data (name, citizenship, language skills, home address, contact information, job and work area, reason for stay in Estonia and existence of spouse and children) collected from you with your consent.
-All this to enable Enterprise Estonia and Partners to provide you with the services of the International House and to improve the quality of these services over time.
-For questions about the personal data processed by the team of International House of Estonia programme, please contact the International House of Estonia programme by sending an email to firstname.lastname@example.org or email@example.com.
+3.2.30 With regard to the activities of the International House of Estonia programme, based on the data exchange contract entered into with the Police and Border Guard Board, Tallinn City, Integration Foundation, Estonian Unemployment Fund and Tax and Customs Board (hereinafter Partners), Enterprise Estonia will forward to Partners your personal data (name, citizenship, language skills, home address, contact information, job and work area, reason for stay in Estonia and existence of spouse and children, their date of birth) collected from you with your consent.
+Partners shall forward to Enterprise Estonia and to each other information about the use of International House of Estonia programme services (only the service that was consumed, not the details and documents related to it).
+When forwarding the service consumption information, the Partners shall indicate in the previously given list (business advice, career counseling, migration counseling, application for personal ID-code, residence registration, migration counseling, counseling related to employment in Estonia, network counseling, recruitment consultancy for employers) the name of the service that you used.
+This is all in order for EAS and Partners to be able to provide you with the services of the International House, to improve the quality of these services over time and, if necessary, to make proposals to the legislator to amend the legislation.
+For questions about the personal data processed by the team of International House of Estonia programme, please contact the International House of Estonia programme by sending an email to email@example.com or firstname.lastname@example.org.

 3.3.
 Enterprise Estonia processes your data as little as possible.
 Your personal data will not be stored for longer than necessary for processing.
 Enterprise Estonia preserves the documents received during the processing of grant, including personal data, until the deadline provided for in legislation applicable to the support measure.